LaWa15/ComputerGraphicsProject/README.md

 # ComputerGraphicsProject
-transform, rotate and scale polytopes, phong and gourad shading, textures
+transform, rotate and scale polytopes, phong and gourad shading, textures using openGL and Java